-2.10.
-Each system or group of Elements that performs automatic Load shedding under a common control system, without human operator initiation, of 300 MW or more implementing undervoltage load shedding (UVLS) or underfrequency load shedding (UFLS) under a load shedding program that is subject to one or more requirements in a NERC or regional reliability standard.

-Each BES Cyber System, not included in Section 1 above, used by and located at any of the following:

-- 2.11.
-Each Control Center or backup Control Center, not already included in High Impact Rating (H) above, used to perform the functional obligations of the Generator Operator for an aggregate highest rated net Real Power capability of the preceding 12 calendar months equal to or exceeding 1500 MW in a single Interconnection. - 2.12.
-Each Control Center or backup Control Center used to perform the functional obligations of the poperated by a Transmission Operator or owned by a Transmission Owner, that is not already included in High Impact Rating (H), above, with an "aggregate weighted value" exceeding 6000 according to the table below and subject to the listed exclusion.
-The "aggregate weighted value" for a Control Center or backup Control Center is determined by summing the "weight value per characteristic" shown in the table for each BES Transmission Line monitored and controlled by the Control Center or backup Control Center.
+- reduction in one or more IROLs if destroyed, degraded, misused, or otherwise rendered unavailable. - 2.10.
+Each system or group of Elements that performs automatic Load shedding under a common control system, without human operator initiation, of 300 MW or more implementing undervoltage load shedding (UVLS) or underfrequency load shedding (UFLS) under a load shedding program that is subject to one or more requirements in a NERC or regional reliability standard. - Each BES Cyber System, not included in Section 1 above, used by and located at any of the Control Centers or backup Control Centers described in criteria 2.11 through 2.13: - 2.10.2.11.
+Each Control Center or backup Control Center, not already included in High Impact Rating (H) above, used to perform the functional obligations of the operated by a Generator Operator for anwhere the aggregate highest rated net Real Power capability of in the preceding 12 calendar months equals to or exceeds ing 1500 MW in a single Interconnection. - 2.12.
+Each Control Center or backup Control Center used to perform the functional obligations of the poperated by a Transmission Operator or owned by a Transmission Owner, not included in High Impact Rating (H), above, with an "aggregate weighted value" exceeding 6000 according to the table below and subject to the listed exclusion.
+The "aggregate weighted value" for a Control Center or backup Control Center is determined by summing the "weight value per BES Transmission Line" shown in the table for each BES Transmission Line monitored and controlled by the Control Center or backup Control Center.

 Voltage Value of a BES Transmission Line Weight Value per BES Transmission Line

 <100 kV 100

 100 kV to 199 kV 250

 200 kV to 299 kV 700

 300 kV to 499 kV 1300

-500 kV and above 0
+500 kV and above 0 (N/A)